 - All the individual tests show an improvement

-- The average improvement over all tests is 10%
+- The average improvement for all tests are 10%

-- The improvement in distance acuity is 30% or four lines of acuity on the Snellen Acuity Chart (most commonly used in the UK).
+- The increase in distance acuity is 30% or four lines of acuity on the Snellen Acuity Chart (most commonly used in the UK).

 For me, the most important thing is that my vision is now much more useful and more reliable than it has ever been before.
-I was born with eyesight and visual perceptual difficulties, which meant that the eyesight I did have often, would not give me functional vision (often called visual perception).
-Since 1994, when I began to become increasingly ill, my vision had fluctuated dramatically, sometimes several times a day.
+I was born with eyesight and visual perceptual difficulties, which meant that the sight I had would not provide functional vision — often called visual perception).
+Since 1994, when I began to become increasingly ill, my eyesight had fluctuated dramatically, sometimes several times a day.